9 Things That Causes Water Pollution And Its Possible Solution

 Rapid Urban Development

-Through the years, we have witnessed the exodus of people in towns and cities.
+Over the years, we have witnessed the exodus of people from towns and cities.
 People began to build houses, roads, and big industries.
-After that, there is a physical disturbance of the land, and factories began to dump their chemical wastes in the bodies of water.
+After that, the land was physically disturbed, and factories began to dump their chemical wastes into the bodies of water.

 Big factories flush down waste products in the water, which is one of the major causes of ocean pollution.

-On the other hand, ordinary people also cause water pollution and not just big factories.
-Everyone is guilty of pouring chemicals or detergents into their drains or toilets.
-This toxic pollution can enter the wastewater from highway runoff.
+On the other hand, ordinary people, not just big factories, also cause water pollution.
+Everyone is guilty of pouring chemicals or detergents into their drains or toilets, and this toxic pollution can enter the wastewater from highway runoff.

-The highway runoff is usually covered with toxic chemicals such as spilled fuel, chemical additives, brake fluids, and exhaust emissions.
-When the rain pours, these chemicals are washed into the drains and the rivers.
+Highway runoff usually contains toxic chemicals, such as spilled fuel, chemical additives, brake fluids, and exhaust emissions.
+When the rain pours, these chemicals wash into the drains and rivers.

 Improper Sewage Disposal

-Nowadays, sewage waste disposal is becoming a major issue due to the growing population of the world.
+Sewage waste disposal is becoming a major issue due to the world's growing population.
 Its improper disposal can lead to several water-related diseases that can kill adults and children.

 The sewage disposal problem does not end easily.
-As soon as you flush the toilet, the waste has to go somewhere, and even if it leaves the sewage treatment, there is still waste needed to dispose of.
+As soon as you flush the toilet, the waste has to go somewhere, and even if it leaves the sewage treatment plant, it still needs to be disposed of.
 Thus, sewage waste is dumped into the oceans.

 Also, when people are sick, they carry viruses with them.
 Thus, the sewage they produce carries those viruses and spreads in the ocean.
 Nowadays, it is possible to catch typhoid, hepatitis, and cholera from the ocean and river.